BostonGlobe/news-apps-docs/spreadsheet-cron-job/README.md

 Steps for setting up a cron job that will automatically convert a Google spreadsheet to jsonp at regular intervals.
 Only use this if you have a project where the data is regularly being updated after it launches for either a long period of time or very frequently.

 ### Publish Google spreadsheet
+- Make sure the spreadsheet is *not* on Globe and is on personal gmail account
 - Publish to web: file -> publish to web
 - Make public: share button -> advanced -> change "private only you can access" to "anyone with link"